coffeenotfound/nellos/README.md

 I believe this type of iterative developement is the perfect vector to a well designed end product, as proven beautifully by the Rust project.
 Just don't expect anything of quality right now... or in the near future. :sparkles:

+## Note About Submodules
+Right now in early developement the git submodules including kernel and bootloader will not be updated frequently to their latest commit.
+When developing make sure you manually pull their latest commits.

+The reason for this workflow is that it doesn't make sense right now.
+The "bound" commit of a submodule has semantic meaning (which version of kernel code for this operating system version?) but during active proof research development everything is in flux so much that there is little utility in indicating what version goes with what.